 It was the absence of an inventory control system.

 Inventory is one of the major assets of a business and it represents an investment that is tied up until the item is sold or used in the production.
 It also costs money to store, track and insure inventory.

-First things first – Identify a dedicated person who can take up the role of an inventory manager.
-This will ensure you that someone has a clear overview of your inventory and can give quick answers about the stock in hand.
+First things first Identify a dedicated person who can take up the role of an inventory manager.
+This will ensure that someone has a clear overview of your inventory and can give quick answers about the management system.
 You might end up with a big mess if there is no one responsible and several people are performing separate tasks.